PE / Games

 PROCEDURE IF YOUR CHILD IS UNABLE TO PARTICIPATE IN THEIR PE LESSON

-If your child is unable to participate due to a long term medical condition a medical certificate must be provided.
-This should be updated termly.
+- If your child is unable to participate due to a long term medical condition a medical certificate must be provided.
+This should be updated termly and your child will be taken out of the subject to study extra RE or technology, depending on the year group timetable.

-When your child is ill or injured, they must bring in their PE kit and get changed.
-They then will be involved within the lesson completing worksheets, officiating and carrying out peer assessments.
+- When your child is ill or injured they will be expected to be involved within the lesson, completing worksheets, officiating and carrying out peer assessments.

 PROCEDURE IF A CHILD DOES NOT BRING IN KIT FOR THE LESSON